DivergentClouds/tundra/readme.txt

 	; has no effect if CMP flag is set
 	CALLI src

-	; POPs into dest, then DROPs src elements followed by a JMP to dest ; has no effect if CMP flag is set
+	; drops src elements from the stack before popping an element into PC ; has no effect if CMP flag is set
-	; dest may not be PC
-	RET dest, src
+	RET src

-	; POPs into dest, then DROPs imm elements followed by a JMP to dest ; has no effect if CMP flag is set
+	; drops imm elements from the stack before popping an element into PC ; has no effect if CMP flag is set
-	; dest may not be PC
-	RETI dest, imm
+	RETI imm

 in addition, tundra-extra.inc defines following constants: